rafi4482/Heart-disease/README.md

 The trained classification models are evaluated using accuracy, precision, recall, and F1-score.
 Hyperparameter tuning is performed using GridSearchCV and RandomizedSearchCV for improved model performance.

 ## Results
-The best-performing model achieved an accuracy of 97%, precision of 99%, recall of 68%, and F1-score of 80%.
-This indicates that our model is effective at predicting diabetes based on the given features.
+The best-performing model achieved an accuracy of 84%, precision of 82%, recall of 92%, and F1-score of 87%.
+This indicates that our model is good at predicting heart disease based on the given features.